-If you live in one of the highest risk areas or you'd like to take steps to mitigate your wildfire risk, this guide can provide some of the first steps to wildfire preparedness.
+If you'd like to take steps to mitigate your wildfire risk, this guide can provide some of the first steps to wildfire preparedness.
 The information contained in this guide offers specific recommendations to residents regarding evacuation routes and defensible space activities.